cockroachdb/docs/cockroachcloud/managing-access.md

 <section class="filter-content" markdown="1" data-scope="console">

 {{site.data.alerts.callout_info}}
-Only users with the [Org Administrator](authorization.html#org-administrator-legacy), or [cluster admin](authorization.html#cluster-administrator) can change a user's password.
+Only users with the [Org Administrator](authorization.html#org-administrator-legacy), or [Cluster Admin](authorization.html#cluster-administrator) can change a user's password.
 If you do not have the required permissions, ask your cluster or Org Administrator to change the password.
 {{site.data.alerts.end}}

 To change a user's password: